hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 ^^^

-awk is more than just a command, it is a complete text processing language (the name is an abbreviation of the author’s names).
+awk is more than just a command, it is a complete text processing language (the name is an abbreviation of the author's names).
 Each line of the input (file or pipe) is treated as a record and is broken into fields.
 Generally, awk commands are of the form: `` awk condition { action }``, where: